Video Editor Transitions | Smooth, Professional Editing

 Zooms, whip cuts and fast motion transitions work well for energetic TikTok and YouTube edits.
 Soft fades are ideal for calmer content like tutorials or educational clips.

-No. Applying transitions blends clips visually but does not affect your video resolution or sharpness when exported correctly.
+No. Applying transitions blends clips visually but does not affect your video resolution or sharpness when exported properly.

 Yes, but use them sparingly.
 A subtle whoosh or impact can enhance movement, but loud or frequent SFX can overwhelm the viewer.